yucornetto/MGMatting/README.md

 ## Lisence
 Research only;

-The Can only be redistributed under a Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) license; the terms of which are available at https://creativecommons.org/licenses/by-nc/2.0/deed.en_GB.
+The can only be redistributed under a Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) license; the terms of which are available at https://creativecommons.org/licenses/by-nc/2.0/deed.en_GB.